 At 5 p.m., the ceremony is reversed when the ducks return to their rooftop home.

-Make sure and arrive early for the kids to get a good spot along the red carpet.
+Arrive early for the kids to get a good spot along the red carpet.
 The lobby is always filled with tourists and locals alike wanting to capture a few photos of the spectacle.
-The attraction is especially popular with families, but adults hanging out in the hotel to check out its historic feel, there to grab a drink in the lobby bar or head up top for some of the best views in the city from the rooftop enjoy the spectacle, too.
+The attraction is especially popular with families, but adults hanging out in the hotel to savor its historic Memphis feel and enjoy a cocktail in the lobby bar, enjoy the ducks too.
+Afterward, head up to the roof for some of the best views in the city and to see the Duck Palace.

 This unique tradition began in 1932 when the general manager of the hotel and one of his hunting buddies returned from a hunting trip in Arkansas.
 The pair thought it would be amusing to put their live duck decoys into the Grand Lobby's fountain.
 Intended as a prank, they had no idea how popular the ducks would be with hotel guests.
 Soon after this stunt, the live decoys were replaced by five mallard ducks.